 Why do you need the right bike for bikepacking?

-A good bikepacking bike makes a whole difference
+A good bikepacking bike makes a whole lot of the difference

 The bike makes such a difference to your trip.
-The right bike can make the work easy and miles enjoyable, while the wrong bike can turn your adventure into a suffer-fest.
+The right bike can make the work easy and the use the wrong bike and do not getmiles enjoyable, while the wrong bike can turn your adventure into a suffer-fest.
 The right bike will be comfortable, fun to ride, and able to carry all your goods.

 When you start bikepacking, the incorrect bike will only cause you problems.
-Unfortunately, many people end up using the wrong bike and just not getting the right experience from a bikepacking adventure.
+Unfortunately, many people use the wrong bike and do not get the right experience from a bikepacking adventure.

 Characteristics of a good bikepacking bike